GSA/digitalgov.gov/content/posts/2015-03-13-goodgovux-addresses-ux-of-it-contracts.md

   - user experience
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/250-x-333-goodgovux-1.jpg" alt="Keith Deaven from Mediabarn kicks off the GoodGovUX event" %}How do you define user experience (UX)?
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/250-x-333-goodgovux-1.jpg" alt="Keith Deaven from Mediabarn kicks off the GoodGovUX event" >}}How do you define user experience (UX)?

 That was the question posed to more than 100 people at the [GoodGovUX](http://goodgovux.com/) event at the Artisphere in Arlington, Virginia, on February 24th.
 Attendees learned how government can improve the user experience of digital products, from intranets to forms to good ol’ fashioned websites.